Achievable logo

 Drazen Zigic / Freepik / "Happy couple and financial advisor going through plans during the meeting" / FreePik license

-• Life-only insurance exam: Required to obtain a life insurance license, this exam qualifies individuals to sell life insurance policies that allow policyholders to designate beneficiaries in the event of death.
+• Life-only insurance exam: Required to obtain a life insurance license, this exam qualifies agents to sell plans that allow policyholders to designate financial dependents as beneficiaries after their death.

-• Life and Health (L&H) insurance exam: The life and health insurance license is obtained by passing this combined exam, allowing agents to sell life and health insurance products simultaneously.
+• Life and Health (L&H) insurance exam: Some states offer a combined life and health insurance exam, which entitles agents the right to transact products from both lines.

-• Casualty-only insurance exam: This exam enables agents to sell casualty insurance policies, which cover financial losses from liability claims and property damage.
-Auto insurance is a well-known product within this broad category.
+• Casualty-only insurance exam: This exam certifies agents to vend casualty insurance policies, which cover financial losses from liability claims and property damage.
+Auto insurance is a well-known product within this category.

-• Personal lines insurance exam: The personal lines insurance exam allows agents to transact insurance for non-commercial clients, protecting individuals and families from losses caused by property damage, injury, or death.
+• Personal Lines insurance exam: Passing the personal lines insurance exam enables agents to advise non-commercial clients, protecting them from losses resulting from property damage, injury, or death.

-• General lines insurance exam: Earning a general lines insurance license through this exam enables agents to offer a wide spectrum of insurance products.
-General lines include homeowners, auto, pet, creditor, and other types of insurance that protect policyholders from various unforeseen events.
+• General Lines insurance exam: Earning a general lines insurance license allows agents to offer a wide variety of insurance products.
+General lines include homeowners, auto, pet, creditor, and other types of insurance.

 What's covered on insurance licensing exams?

-All exams cover the fundamentals of insurance, from key terms to policy details, line-specific information, and state laws and regulations.
-Each exam requires dedicated preparation and a firm grasp of both insurance basics and specifics related to the kind of insurance tested on and the state in which the license will be granted.
+All exams cover the fundamentals of insurance, including key terms, policy details, line-specific information, and state laws and regulations.
+Each exam requires a thorough understanding of both insurance basics and the specific type of insurance being tested, as well as policies distinct to the state in which the license will be granted.

 Can insurance agents be licensed in multiple states?